muckelba/pokemonDB_statistics/README.md

 # check_rocketmap
-a script to check the spawned Pokémon of a local RocketMap or Monocle DB.
+a script collection to check the spawned Pokémon, raids and quests of a local Monocle DB.
 Can be used with Nagios or Icinga.
 Supports performance-data.

 ## Usage: